 (The introduction is in German, so skip to 1:30 to start the actual music)

+There are of course ways to get people to listen to your music.
 As you can see, classical music does not automatically exclude modernity.
-Classical music paired with musicians’ and artists’ different interpretations are the new modern!
+Classical music paired with musicians’ and artists’ different interpretations is the new modern!